DS4SD/docling-core/docs/Generic.md

 | **Type**     | `string` |
 | **Required** | Yes      |

-**Description:** A unique identifier of this data object within a collection of a Deep Search database
+**Description:** A unique identifier of this data object within a collection of a Docling database

 </blockquote>
 </details>